 A booking can include several legs and modes of transport, including over land and sea, hence the concept of "master" and "slave" PNR, processing which may justify the suspicions of the police authorities.

 Combining travel data with information obtained from social media also opens a vast area of investigation.

-The French government is particularly vigilant about the return to France of individuals coming from combat zones known as "Foreign Fighters".
-As they are managed "case-by-case", it is essential to assess the potential threat on the basis of a set of data available.
+The French government is particularly vigilant about the return to France of individuals coming from combat zones known as "Foreign Fighters."
+As they are managed "case-by-case," it is essential to assess the potential threat based on a set of data available.

 If airports and police forces decide to adapt check and control procedures to the level of risk, it will be essential to identify travelers correctly.